Exploring Dense Retrieval for Dialogue Response Selection

-We design two different experimental settings for the full-rank experiment: base and nonparallel settings.
-For base setting, the searched corpus only contains the samples collected in the RRS train set.
-For the nonparallel setting, two extra nonparallel corpora are added to the corpus in the base setting separately.
+In full-rank evaluation, the models are required to select proper responses from the whole corpus.
+Note that the full-rank evaluation is conducted on our newly introduced RRS corpus.
+We design two different experimental settings for the full-rank evaluation: base and nonparallel settings. \begin{itemize}[wide=0\parindent,noitemsep,topsep=0em] \item \textbf{Base setting} The candidate pool only contains the responses in the train set. \item \textbf{Nonparallel setting} A nonparallel corpora is added to enlarge the candidate pool.